Top 10 Female Super Villains

 Not to be confused with the character of the same name in the DC Universe (and played in Suicide Squad

 by Cara Delevingne), Marvel’s Enchantress is a frequent enemy of Thor in the comics.
 Also known as Amora, she is a goddess who has the super strength and stamina as well as a command of sorcery.
 However, the power most frequently displayed by Amora is the ability to seduce men to do her will.
-Frequently accompanied by Skurge the Executioner (a character who will appear in Thor: Raknarok,
+Frequently accompanied by Skurge the Executioner (a character appeared in Thor: Raknarok,

 as played by Karl Urban), the Enchantress appeared way back in 1964, early in Thor’s history.
 She was created by the architects of the Marvel Universe: legends Stan Lee and Jack Kirby.
 Besides the original Secret Wars